talsec/Free-RASP-Community/README.md

 Google Play’s User Data policy indicates that a prominent disclosure should be presented to the users, **in case of an app collecting personal or sensitive data**.

-Though freeRASP doesn’t collect personal or sensitive data, the App publisher may still consider adding a disclosure screen, describing why the security diagnostic data is needed, what data, and how the data is used.
+Though freeRASP collects diagnostical data (anonymous and not user-related ), the App publisher should consider adding a disclosure screen, describing why the security diagnostic data is needed, what data, and how the data is used.
 [Link to best practices and guidelines](https://support.google.com/googleplay/android-developer/answer/11150561?hl=en&ref_topic=2364761) of Google.

 An example of a disclosure screen: